 My camera that has the long-focus lens is the one I take on camping trips.

-Breaking the rules of “which” vs. “that”
+Breaking the grammar rule of “which” vs. “that”

-While most writers stick to the rules when using “that”—in other words, only using “that” in restrictive clauses—in modern English it’s not totally unusual to see “which” used in both restrictive and nonrestrictive clauses.
+While most writers stick to the rules when using “that”—in other words, only using “that” in restrictive clauses—in modern English it’s not unusual to see “which” used in both restrictive and nonrestrictive clauses.
 So, if you think your prose sounds better with “which,” go for it!
 You’re in the good company of writers throughout history.

 What’s the difference between a restrictive clause and a nonrestrictive clause?